 "It's slow going because they're busy," Satko said.
 "In this case, you have a lot of communities that were damaged and a lot of people making similar requests," Satko said.
 "We're all in the same boat.
 The contracts are signed, and they say we're going to get the money, so it's just a matter of time."

-Satko said negotiations are still under way with both NRCS and the Federal Highway
+Satko said negotiations are still under way with both NRCS and the Federal Highway Administration to potentially adjust reimbursements to the total end cost of each project as opposed to the initial estimates, which were smaller amounts.

 Earlier in the year, Massachusetts Department of Transportation representatives indicated that communities could expect reimbursements to arrive before budgets were stretched too far.